A Packing List

 maps, guidebooks, phrase books, Post-it® notes, restaurant lists, membership cards, business/calling cards, telephone access numbers

-These can be important, but also a challenge to your "packing light" goal.
+All of these can be important, but also a challenge to your "packing light" goal.
 Instead of the whole guidebook, perhaps you can cut out — or photocopy — only the section(s) pertinent to your needs, discarding no-longer-required portions as you travel.
 Or simply summarize the pertinent information in your notebook.
 For any guidebooks that you do carry, a pad of the smallest Post-it notes will serve as excellent page markers.
 As travel guides are not always up-to-date (plus, libel concerns prevent them from describing things like tourist traps, and the bad parts of town), check travel Web sites with active user communities (like Thorn Tree and TripAdvisor), which can yield plenty of usefulpaper book covers (and current) insider information.
 Just recognize that some posters have personal agendas.

 Guidebooks and the like tend to be quite recognizable as such.
 You can reduce your "tourist quotient" somewhat by covering them with simple paper covers (as shown at right); these can even be made from old brown paper shopping bags, something you probably learned how to do at school.
 If you want to try for a really clandestine look, construct the covers from something written in the local language.